Universal Algorithms for Parity Games and Nested Fixpoints: Symbolic algorithm

-In this section we describe how the number of symbolic set variables in the symbolic implementation of the universal algorithm can be further reduced from~$O(d)$ to~$O(\log d)$.
-We use letters $G$, $D$, $G'$, and~$U$ to denote the sets $V^{\Gc_i}$, $D_i$, $V^{\Gc'_i}$, and $U_i$ for some $i$-th iteration of any of the recursive calls of the universal algorithm.
+In this appendix we describe how the number of symbolic set variables in the symbolic implementation of the universal algorithm can be further reduced from~$O(d)$ to~$O(\log d)$, leading to Theorem~\ref{thm:symbolic}.

+\begin{proofappendix}{thm:symbolic}{\symbolic} We use letters $G$, $D$, $G'$, and~$U$ to denote the sets $V^{\Gc_i}$, $D_i$, $V^{\Gc'_i}$, and $U_i$ for some $i$-th iteration of any of the recursive calls of the universal algorithm.
 Observe that we do not need to keep the symbolic variables that store the sets $D$, $G'$, and~$U$ on the stack of recursive calls because on any return from a recursive call, their values are not needed to proceed.
 How can we store the sets denoted by all the symbolic set variables~$G$ on the stack using only $O(\log d)$ symbolic set variables, while the height of the stack may be as large as~$d$?